hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 * a Fuzz trait, which allows fuzzers to be created.

-* and FuzzChain containers to allow fuzzers to be chained together to create the needed end pattern of data in a flexible manner.
+* and a FuzzChain container to allow fuzzers to be chained together to create the needed end pattern of data in a flexible manner.

 In turn it also provides a set of predefined fuzzers, which generate new